knative/specs/specs/eventing/control-plane.md

 ### Content Based Routing

-A Broker MUST publish a URL at `status.address.uri` when it is able to receive events.
+A Broker MUST publish a URL at `status.address.url` when it is able to receive events.
 This URL MUST accept CloudEvents in both the [Binary Content Mode](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md#31-binary-content-mode) and
 [Structured Content Mode](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md#32-structured-content-mode)
 HTTP formats.
-Before sending an HTTP response, the Broker MUST durably enqueue the event (be able to deliver with retry without receiving the event again).
+Before sending an HTTP response, the Broker MUST durably enqueue the event (where durability means that the Broker can retry event delivery beyond the duration of receiving the event).

 For each event received by the Broker, the Broker MUST evaluate each associated Trigger **once** (where "associated" means a Trigger with a `spec.broker` which references the Broker).
-If the Trigger has a `Ready` condition of `true` when the event is evaluated, the the Broker MUST evaluate the Trigger's `spec.filter` and, if matched, proceed with
+If the Trigger has a `Ready` condition of `true` when the event is evaluated, the Broker MUST evaluate the Trigger's `spec.filter` and, if matched, proceed with
 [event delivery as described below](#event-delivery).
 The Broker MAY also evaluate and forward events to associated Triggers for which the `Ready`